stuartellis/stuartellis-site-hugo/content/articles/shell-scripting.md

 Start your shell scripts with the shebang _sh_, unless you have a specific reason to require another shell.
 Linux and other UNIX-like systems all include a symbolic link for _/bin/sh_ that points to the default shell for the operating system.

-If you use the _sh_ shebang, the shell should interpret your script using the syntax of the [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell), and should not enable features that are specific to that shell.
-The shells that support Bourne syntax include Bash, [Z shell (zsh)](https://en.wikipedia.org/wiki/Z_shell), the Debian Almquist shell (dash), and the [Almquist](https://en.wikipedia.org/wiki/Almquist_shell) shell that is part of Busybox.
+If you use the _sh_ shebang, shells will detect this, and interpret your script using the syntax of the [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell), without any extra features.
+This means that the script should run correctly in all of the shells that supports the Bourne syntax.

 The shebang line for _sh_ is:

 ```shell
 #!/bin/sh
 ```

+The shells that support Bourne syntax include Bash, [Z shell (zsh)](https://en.wikipedia.org/wiki/Z_shell), the Debian Almquist shell (dash), and the [Almquist](https://en.wikipedia.org/wiki/Almquist_shell) shell that is part of Busybox.

 Most Linux systems use Bash for shell scripts.
 Current versions of macOS also provide Bash, but [macOS Catalina uses Z shell by default](https://support.apple.com/en-ca/HT208050).
 Debian-based systems use the Dash shell for _sh_ scripts, and Bash for interactive shells.
 Alpine Linux uses Busybox.